 Because of success, inertia to change builds up within those giants whilst the activity itself continues to evolve becoming more widespread, better understood and declining in differential value.
 In the latter stages customers can even start to question whether they are getting a fair benefit for what they are paying but overall, this is a time of Peace in that industrial ecosystem.

-In stage 2, the successful activity has now become commonplace and well understood.
+In stage 2, the successful activity has now become commonplace and "well understood".
 It is now suitable for more commodity or utility provision.
+It is suitable for industrialisation and the appearance of these more "linear" solutions i.e. the volume operations of good enough through standard interfaces.
 However, the existing giants have inertia to this change and so it is new entrants that are not encumbered by pre-existing business models that introduce the more commodity form.
 These new entrants may include former consumers who have gained enough experience to know that this activity should be provided in a different way along with the skills to do it.

 This more commodity form (especially utility services) is often dismissed by most existing customers and suppliers of products who have their own inertia to change.
 Customers see it as lacking what they need and not fitting in with their norms of operating.
 However, new customers appear and fairly rapidly the benefits of high rates of agility, innovation (as in genesis of new higher order activities) and efficiency spread.
 Novel practices and norms of operating also co-evolve and spread.